jgeumlek/MoltenGamepad/README.md

 * Handling combined event devices, allowing a single input device to appear as multiple input sources.
 * Empowering unorthodox input solutions and behaviors, such as for an art installation.

 For example, perhaps you have a Wii remote and you want to play some games.
 Unfortunately, the games expect to see controllers that look like an XBox 360 controller, not the multitude of separate event devices created by the Wii remote driver in the linux kernel.
-MoltenGamepad can translate that Wii remote's events, making it work.
-By using a special MoltenGamepad driver, the translation can better utilize the wiimote features, such as extensions.
+MoltenGamepad can translate that Wii remote's events and present a virtual controller to the games.

+Specialized drivers can be made for certain input devices enabling smarter features than just plain event translation.
+For example, the included wiimote driver handles extensions being inserted or removed, and can change event mappings dependent on the current extension.

 ##Features